 Hamelin Pool Stromatolites

-The Hamelin Pool Stromatolites are the oldest living fossils on earth it.
+The Hamelin Pool Stromatolites are the oldest living fossils on earth.
 Dating back 3.5 billion years, a walk along the jetty is a trip back in time.
 Be sure to check them out while exploring the Shark Bay area.

 Read More about it: Ethical Dolphin Encounters in Monkey Mia

-Have you ever wanted to visit a beach where small shells have replaces the sand?
-If you answer is yes, you should definitely visit Shell Beach.
+Have you ever wanted to visit a beach where small shells have replaced the sand?
+If your answer is yes, you should definitely visit Shell Beach.
 With a length of 60 km, this beach is incredible and there are few things as picturesque as the contrast between the white shells and the turquoise water.

 Believe it or not, but the shell layer of the beach is actually 7 to 10 meters high!